sem-samr/sem-samr.github.io/_posts/2017-10-15-samr-at-sem-saturday.markdown

 **Popular Culture, Activism, Violence, and the State in Israel/Palestine** Chair: David McDonald, Indiana University

-* **If I Could Go Back in Time: Rethinking Popular Culture, Activism, and the Public Sphere in Palestine** David McDonald, Indiana University
+* **8:30 If I Could Go Back in Time: Rethinking Popular Culture, Activism, and the Public Sphere in Palestine** David McDonald, Indiana University

-* **Happy Birthday to Whom?: Israeli Nationhood, Musical Collaboration, and the Exclusionary Semiotics of Bat Shishim** Mili Leitner, University of Chicago
+* **9:00 Happy Birthday to Whom?: Israeli Nationhood, Musical Collaboration, and the Exclusionary Semiotics of Bat Shishim** Mili Leitner, University of Chicago

-* **Musical Memory, Animated Amnesia: Traumatic Soundscapes in Waltz with Bashir** Michael Figueroa, University of North Carolina, Chapel Hill
+* **9:30 Musical Memory, Animated Amnesia: Traumatic Soundscapes in Waltz with Bashir** Michael Figueroa, University of North Carolina, Chapel Hill

-* **Jowan Safadi’s ‘To Be an Arab’: Music Video from the Disputed Borderlines of Nation, Ethnicity and Class in Israel** Nili Belkind, Independent Scholar
+* **10:00 Jowan Safadi’s ‘To Be an Arab’: Music Video from the Disputed Borderlines of Nation, Ethnicity and Class in Israel** Nili Belkind, Independent Scholar

 ## Saturday 10:45 am - 12:15 pm

 ### 10J: Spruce

-* **Andalusian Music and Contagion Theory: Transmission within Social and Media Ecologies of Medieval Iberia** Jared Holton, University of California, Santa Barbara
+* **11:45 Andalusian Music and Contagion Theory: Transmission within Social and Media Ecologies of Medieval Iberia** Jared Holton, University of California, Santa Barbara

 ## Saturday 4:15 pm - 5:45 pm